|

 Ergospirometry Software by means of h/p/cosmos para control.

-- If there are problems with the remote control of the treadmill it is easy to check if the problem is in the ECG / Ergospirometry or in the treadmill.
+is easy to check if the problem is in the ECG / Ergospirometry or in

-A hardware simulator is available for perfect testing of the RS232 interface communication.
-And you can always send us your software for testing the communication.
-Ask for more details.
+interface communication.
+And you can always send us your software for

 |